hje58raf/MS-1/README.md

 ### Home

 On the home page, my daughter is presented with a picture of her and a picture of her pseudonym.
 I also listed her skills as an animator and character designer.
-From the homepage there are links to the gallery page and contact page.
+From the homepage, there are links to the gallery page and contact page.

 ### Gallery page